LaMavia/markdown-to-rex/README.md

     | None => <FancyText />
     };

-// After all of this hard work we can get to the good stuf - actually using out component
+// After all of this hard work we can get to the good stuff - actually using out component

 ReactDOMRe.renderToElementWithId(
   <Markdown